-Dr. William (Bill) Dunworth is a senior knowledge management and organizational learning specialist.
+Dr. William (Bill) Dunworth is a Chief of Party for the USAID Ukraine Monitoring and Learning Support Contract.
 With more than 20 years of global work at the intersection of organizational strategy and learning system design, he is an expert at developing knowledge strategies that enable organizations, projects, and individuals to achieve results in complex operating environments.
 He is EnCompass’ Senior Collaboration, Learning, and Adaptation Specialist for the USAID Monitoring and Learning Support Contract in Ukraine.

 Dr. Dunworth is experienced in adaptive management design and in rigorous qualitative research methods that assess both outcomes and knowledge flow in complex stakeholder systems.
 Previously, as an international development consultant, he built a portfolio of projects in program evaluation, knowledge management, and strategic learning spanning Africa, Central/South Asia, the Middle East, and the South Pacific.
 Prior to that, he worked for five years at the Aresty Institute of Executive Education of the Wharton School, where he held a number of senior positions in program design and client relationship management.
 During that time, he introduced a cutting-edge approach to learning needs analysis that assessed client capacity across three indicators: industry value drivers, organization-specific strategic challenges, and the capacity of senior managers to meet those challenges.
 He also led a high-level team responsible for designing leadership programs for corporate and governmental clients around the world, with emphasis on China, Japan, Korea, and India.